 10 quadrillion ants* will wake up today on nearly every continent on the planet and go about doing ant things without a single thought as to the state of being for an ant.
 No ant Marx will ask why the means of production seem to disproportionately benefit the Queen.
 No ant Jefferson will declare that all ants have certain unalienable rights that come, not from fellow ants, but from God Himself.
 No ant Rand* will declare that all ants are individuals beholden to no other ant or ant colony.

 No, every ant will get up and unquestioningly do what ant society and ant nature demands each ant do.
-And this is how it has been for 99 million years* without interruption, civil war or Black Ants Lives Matter demonstrations.
+And this is how it has been for 99 million years* without interruption, civil war or Red Ants Matter demonstrations or Carpenter Ants Rallies.
 Ants, despite their lives of strict obedience and subservience to the colony, despite lives of endless monotony and servitude, appear to be quite content to exist under strict authoritarian rule.

 The Natural Quest for Freedom

 We humans, on the other hand, have a long and storied history of rebelling against authoritarians, against those who would use political power and physical force to keep us under their thumbs.
 Our own country, the United States, was born from such a rebellion.
 And, today, there are six full-fledged civil wars going on in the world; four countries embroiled in violent political instability; and, four engulfed in significant sectarian strife, conflicts waged by people seeking liberation from various forms of oppression.* And these numbers don’t cover the hundreds of smaller ongoing conflicts that have taken more than 167,000 lives last year alone.*